• Home

 • ¼ teaspoon white or black pepper

-• 1 tablespoon vegetable oil for the filling + 1 tablespoon vegetable oil for cooking
+• 1 tablespoon vegetable oil (for filling) + 1 tablespoon oil (for cooking)

 Instructions

-2. Cook the vermicelli noodles according to its package.
-Drain and rinse the noodle under cold water and cut them into small pieces using kitchen scissors.
-Set aside.
+1. Cook noodles: Prepare vermicelli noodles according to package instructions.
+Drain, rinse under cold water, and cut into shorter lengths with kitchen scissors.

 Notes